 |Core Participation Requirements:||

 Completion of the Master of Engineering can be used as the basis to apply for entry to research Masters or PhD programs.
-We expect the arrangements that currently apply to Bachelor of Engineering students in terms of eligibility and scholarship scoring, to apply to Master of Engineering graduates.

 Students who complete the Master of Engineering with a minimum overall mark of 75 (H2A) or above will meet the minimum entrance requirements in relation to minimum qualifications, academic achievement and evidence of research ability.
 Note that all Master of Engineering specialisations include a 25-or-more credit point research or design project, or both, and that the Master of Engineering is deemed to be a suitable research-preparation degree.